 * Manufacturers – If you need a supplier for a specific product and know who manufactures it, call them up and ask for a list of people you can contact.
 This will lead you to finding the best in the business.

-* Business advisors – Look at local or national associations that support businesses such as chambers of commerce.
+* Business advisers – Look at local or national associations that support businesses such as chambers of commerce.

 * Exhibitions – These events have a large number of suppliers in the same place at the same time which makes your job easier.
 Before you visit an exhibition, look through the list of exhibitors and check who is most likely to fall within your requirements.